miselkrstovic/screensaverkit/README.md

 ## Acknowledgments

-The demo examples where made possible with the help of the great articles at [delphiDabbler.com](https://delphidabbler.com/)
+The demo examples were made possible with the help of the great articles at [delphiDabbler.com](https://delphidabbler.com/)

 ## Contributing